Sage Privacy Policy

 • No more than twice in any 12-month period, request disclosure of the following information:

-• Categories of Personal Information we collect
+• Categories of Personal Information we collect.

 • Categories of sources from which Personal Information is collected.